MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Create_an_app.md

 If you have time, you can choose any of these and select Make It and explore on your own.

-1. Navigate to [Power Apps maker portal](https://make.powerapps.com).
+1. Navigate to <https://make.powerapps.com>.
 You may need to sign in again using your credentials if necessary.

 2. Switch to your **Practice** environment by using the Environment Selector in the upper right corner of the screen.
 (It will probably say **Contoso